altunixon/wips/lns/altina_ln/ASP-52-.md

 “What about your father?”

-In an instant, the carriage fell into silent.
+In an instant, the carriage fell into silent.<br/>

-Clarisse’s face became red.
+Clarisse’s face became red.<br/>
 “Ara ara, do you wish to meet my father?
 After all, we will pass by the capital.
 Though are you able to squeeze out some time?
 How sudden, Regis, I didn’t bring any nice clothes along~”

 “...
 That… I’m sorry to say, but we are not going to stop at the capital.”